photon-storage/gw3-doc/docs/api/account/partner.md

 permalink: /api/account/partner
 ---

-The Partner API is designed to support the reseller business model.
-As a partner, you are enabled to create accounts for your users, manage their API keys, and select appropriate plan for them.
+The Partner API is designed to support developers who want to create sub-accounts programmatically.
+As a partner, you are enabled to create accounts for your users, manage their API keys, and select the appropriate plan for them.
 Please note that this is not a universal API.
-You must become a partner of Gateway3 to utilize the APIs listed below.
+You must become a partner with Gateway3 to utilize the APIs listed below.

 # Create Account